credoweb/recruitment/developer-ios-task.md

     For newer news you should display the time since it was published, e.g. “less than a minute ago”, “2 hours ago”, etc.
   - The screen should have pull to refresh implemented
   - When an item is clicked it should load the second screen
+  - Infinite scrolling (loading in more episodes as you scroll).
 - News Details Screen:
   - The full image provided by the api (no cropping this time)
   - Title